Griggs provides a full curriculum for Kindergarten through Grade 12.

 There are over 30 certified teachers who grade and evaluate student assignments and exams for GIA.

 GIA is happy to work with students by administering a placement exam.
 Depending on the results of that test, an education plan can be implemented.
 No matter what placement is recommended, there are minimum requirements for diploma-seeking students.
+A homeschool portfolio review may be required, fees apply.

 Yes.
 We have students who take a single course or up to a full course load.

 Credit recovery courses are for students who have failed a course and need to get back on their educational track.
 Credit recovery allows students to keep their class schedule, and saves time because they don't have to wait till the next school year to retake a course.
+For a complete list of credit recovery courses, please visit our site here.

 A = 93-100